awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 The Amazon EKS optimized Windows AMI contains an optional bootstrap flag to enable the `containerd` runtime\.
 This feature gives you a clear path to migrate to `containerd`\.
 Amazon EKS is ending support for Docker starting with the Kubernetes version `1.24` launch\.
 For more information, see [Amazon EKS is ending support for `Dockershim`](dockershim-deprecation.md)\.

 Until Kubernetes version `1.24`, the supported values for the container runtime are `docker` and `containerd`, specified when launching the Windows nodes using either `eksctl` or the AWS Management Console\.
-+ If the specified value is `docker`, then Docker is used as the runtime on the node\.
++ If the specified value is `docker` and the Amazon EKS version is `1.23` or earlier, then Docker is used as the runtime on the node\.
 + If the specified value is `containerd` and the Amazon EKS version is greater than `1.20`, then `containerd` is selected as the runtime\.
 If the Amazon EKS version is less than `1.21`, then the bootstrap fails and nodes are unable to join the cluster\.
 + If any other value is specified, then the bootstrap fails and the node isn't able to join the cluster\.
-+ If this flag itself isn't specified, then the default value of the container runtime is selected\.
-For Amazon EKS version `1.23` and lower, this would be Docker\.
++ If this flag isn't specified, then the default value of the container runtime is selected\.
+For Amazon EKS version `1.23` and earlier, the default is Docker\.
+For `1.24` and later clusters, it will be `containerd`\.

 When launching Windows nodes in your Amazon EKS cluster, follow the steps in [Launching self\-managed Windows nodes](launch-windows-workers.md)\.
 Windows self\-managed nodes with the `containerd` runtime can be launched using `eksctl` or the AWS Management Console\.